JacqueLeeMeyer/project3_group4_moviedatabase/README.md

 The engine returns the top 10 films, in descending order of vote count, that contain the user input (i.e., director, actor, genre).

 This project focused on the Extract, Transform, Load processes rather than data visualization.
-As such, the user interface for the recommendation engine is a basic python notebook which connects to the Postgress SQL.
+As such, the user interface for the recommendation engine is a basic python notebook which connects to the PostgresSQL.

 The workflow diagram below gives a sequential overview of the steps we took to load and transform the data that would eventually become the .csv files (in red) we’d use to create our postgreSQL tables.